WindowsCraft76/mini-cube/README.md

 MiniCube is an independent Minecraft launcher.

-This project is not affiliated with Mojang Studios or Microsoft.
+**This project is not affiliated with Mojang Studios or Microsoft.**\
-Minecraft is a trademark of Mojang Studios.
+**Minecraft is a trademark of Mojang Studios.**

+If you have any questions, please contact me at the following email address: contact.wincraft76@gmail.com

 ---